 The Group measures loss allowances at an amount up to 12-month ECL for Stage 1 customers.
-All financial assets are classified as Stage 1 on initial recognition date.
+All financial assets are classified as Stage 1 on initial recognition date, unless the new loan is deemed to be POCI.
 Subsequently on each reporting date the Group classifies following as Stage 1: